johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

 the codebase is in constant flux anyway.
 Anyone who's interested can take a look at the code in the [GitHub repository](https://github.com/johnnovak/nim-raytracer).
-What we'll do instead from here on is to discuss some of my more interesting observations about ray tracing on a higher level and maybe present the occasional original trick or idea I managed to come up with.
+What we'll do instead from here on is discuss some of my more interesting observations about ray tracing on a higher level and maybe present the occasional original trick or idea I managed to come up with.